jeckersb/bootc/docs/src/package-managers.md

 default.
 Detecting `/usr` as read-only here and providing the same information would make sense.

+To specifically detect if bootc is in use, you can parse its JSON status (if the binary is present) to tell if a system is tracking an image.
+The following command succeeds if an image is *not* being tracked:
+`test $(bootc status --format=json | jq .spec.image) = null`.

+### The `/run/ostree-booted` file

+This is created by ostree, and hence created by bootc (with the ostree) backend.
+You can use it to detect ostree.
+However, *most* cases should instead detect via one of the recommendations above.

 ### Running a read-only system via podman/docker

 The historical default for docker (inherited into podman) is that